History

 Town has arcaded sidewalks, cobblestone walkways.
 Christiansted has two marketplaces.
 There are numerous historical buildings – Fort Christian (1738), the Danish West India & Guinea Company Warehouse (1749), the Steeple Building (1753), Danish Custom House (1844), the Scale House (1856) and other buildings.

-Landmarks of United States Virgin Islands
+Wonders of the United States Virgin Islands

 Cities and towns